 The IVF success rates of the best fertility clinics are continuously improving.
 You should know that on average one in two women undergoing egg donation IVF will have a successful treatment.
 There are various factors that can lead to failure or success.
 Do not be discouraged if the first cycle on your IVF journey fails.

 Most women, with the support of their partners and husbands, keep on fighting for their dream baby: they travel to fertility clinics abroad to cut costs and have a successful outcome after their second or third IVF.
-Some IVF survivors-turned-bloggers like Scantily Dad or Cindy had even a few IUI and IVF cycles and now they are happy mums and dads!
-It is more common than you think.
+Some IVF survivors-turned-bloggers like Scantily Dad or Cindy had even more than a few IUI and IVF cycles but are now happy mums and dads!
+It is more common than you think!